Entering your first show...

 Plus points: There are quite a few nearby over the course of the year, they are well run and organised.
 When you win or do well you move up through the levels (grades) from 1-7 in a clear order.
 There are lots of qualifiers to compete in with finals all over the country including Crufts, Discover Dogs and Olympia.

-Minus points: You have to be very organised because you have to enter well in advance, usually 4-6 weeks; you have to register your dog with the Kennel Club and arrange to have small or medium dogs measured before you are allowed to take them to a show to actually compete.
+Minus points: You have to be very organised because you have to enter well in advance, usually 4-6 weeks; you have to register your dog with the Kennel Club and arrange to have your dog measured before you are allowed to take them to a show to actually compete.
+You need to buy a record book (which your dog's height is recorded in when measured) to keep an accurate record of your wins and places (with clear rounds) at KC shows.

 If you have a rescue or crossbreed dog you will have to apply for it to be added to the Kennel Club Activity Register.
-Again all you need to do is download a form from the link below.
+All you need to do is come up with a great name and register via this link.

 How do I get my dog measured?

-You need to get your dog measured before you can run him in competition, this applies to only small and medium heights.
+You need to get your dog measured before you can run him in competition, this applies to small, medium and intermediate heights.
 You can get your dog measured at some Kennel Club shows however not all shows hold measuring sessions.
 I do let people know when measuring is available locally.

 Kennel Club Website Agility

 Plus points: Some are close by, some are well run.
 I recommend some but not all to members and will let you know when some great independently run shows are available for entry.
-At some you are able to train in a show environment.
+At some you are able to train with food and or toys in a show environment.

 Minus points: They have their own rules and ettiquette.
 It is nice to win a rosette but it doesn't help you move up a grade and see how you are improving.
 They don't necessarily run using the same standards of equipment that you would expect.
 The standard of judging may not be what you would expect (they don't all have to be trained or qualified)